 Did you hear that women and men, boys and girls, workers and executives, Kings and homeless?
 Jesus was born to save and he saved everyone through his death.
 If he had become King at that moment when the world came to kill him then he would have been king over a people of death.
 Savior would not have been his title.
 Jesus came not to be a king over dead people, but to be king over a regenerated and living people.
 Jesus came not to be King over Rome, but to be King over death itself.

 Since therefore the children share in flesh and blood, he himself likewise partook of the same things, that through death he might destroy the one who has the power of death, that is, the devil, Hebrews 2:14 ESV

 Remember Jesus telling the disciples that he was here for “spirit and life” and the “flesh is no help at all”?
 Jesus knew what he was doing.
-His death gave me life.
-His death covered over my shame and my sins.
-His death reconciled me to God who created me.
+His death gave me life and his death covered over my shame and my sins.
+He reconciled me to God who created me.
 Jesus the most heroic super human savior the world will ever see died in my place that I might be made alive in the spirit.